 We all know compound exercises are the best and fastest way to add muscle mass, and that’s what most people are looking for when they purchase a machine like the Ft2.
 They want to build some quality muscle mass fast!

 The Inspire Fitness smith machine is not only suitable for beginners; it is excellent for intermediate lifters as well.
 The Inspire Ft2 allows seasoned lifters to lift heavy (no balance to worry about) and provide the support and safety features for beginners who want to start their progression from dumbbell workouts to heavy barbell lifts.

 I don’t know about you, but nearly every smith machine I’ve come across and used in the past 20 years was loaded with Olympic weight plates to produce the resistance needed.

 But not here.
 The Inspire Fitness Ft2 boasts dual weight stacks 165lb each side.
 So a total of 330lb.
 I’ll admit the first time for me seeing a smith machine with weight stacks, heck, its a good thing, I guess, no need to load the plates every time.

 Although don’t let the Inspire smith machine fool you into thinking you’re lifting super heavy?
 The Ft2 pulleys uses a 1:2 ratio.
 You might think you’re benching 180lb, but in fact, its only 90lb.

-Don’t fear tho, Inpsitre designed a clever little feature that allows you to attach a couple of pulleys to double the weight (aptly named the Multiplier)
+Don’t fear tho, Inpsire designed a clever little feature that allows you to attach a couple of pulleys to double the weight (aptly named the Multiplier)

-With the multiplier pulleys attached, each stack totals a real weight of 165lb, plus extra weight 50lb packs are available if that’s not enough!!
+With the multiplier pulleys attached, each stack totals a real weight of 165lb.
+Extra weight 50lb packs are available if that’s not enough!!

 Any smith machine worth its salt utilizes linear bearings for a smooth traveling barbell.
 Its the number one feature to look out for when you purchase a smith machine